 Besides pregnancy irregularities and preparations for labor, it is always essential to check the gestational age.
 The accurate counts can determine the right anticipation for further stages.
-Besides, the gestational age is part of the healthy pregnancy.
+Besides, the gestational age is part of a healthy pregnancy.
 In addition, it is necessary that moms know the right age of pregnancy will reduce anxiety in pregnancy.
 Once the right gestational age is determined, the size and weight of the babies can be measured as well.

 There are some methods for determining the age of a fetus.
-The accurate gestational age can lead to a good labor.
-Besides, moms also need to be sure that they get informed of the estimated due date of labor/expected date of delivery, also known as Estimated Date of Confinement (EDC).
+The accurate gestational age can lead to good labor.
+Besides, moms also need to be sure that they get informed of the estimated due date of labor/expected date of delivery, also known as the Estimated Date of Confinement (EDC).
 There are also some methods of determining the delivery date estimation.
 One of the methods is Naegele’s rule.

 What is Nagele/Naegele’s rule?

 Naegele’s rules are the method of determination of the estimated delivery date by adding 7 days to the first day of the last normal 1 menstrual period.
 The method counts back 3 months and adds 1 year.
 That explanation is taken from Farlex Partner Medical Dictionary © Farlex 2012.